paruff/garden/content/01 Projects/eb learning courses process 01122023/SOP online course process.md

 You are an expert course developer with over 20 years of experience working with educators and learners developing skills needed to add value to employers and consumers.
 Write and online

+Learning objectives
 ## Write the Script

-You are an expert course developer with over 20 years of experience working with educators and learners developing skills needed to add value to employers and consumers , In the style of Richard Feynman , write a script for an eight grade audiance to factually explain in detail module 1.1,(add length)
+You are an expert course developer with over 20 years of experience working with educators and learners developing skills needed to add value to employers and consumers , In the style of Richard Feynman , write a script for an eight grade audience  the goal is to acheive bloom taxonomy level apply and to factually explain in detail module 1.1,(add length)

 ## Questions
 - questions